 The Best European Cities for Christmas

 Whether you’re hanging out in the Christmas markets of Berlin or marvelling at the lights in Montmartre in Paris, you’re bound to have a festive holiday so charming and romantic that it’ll instantly wipe all memory of what came before.
 Or that might just be the mulled wine; it’s gone right to your head.
 And that’s alright, it’s Christmas after all.
 Tipsy or not, you’ll sink right into your chairs in the hyggelige cafés of Copenhagen, which are designed around cosiness and comfort, and never want to come out again.
 Waking you up from your slumber are the thrilling rides of the world’s second-oldest amusement park, wrapped up in Christmas lights like a gift.
 And don’t forget the famous lights of London, where you’ll find Christmas carols, a Winter Wonderland and an entire country watching Love Actually all day.
-What these fabulous cities have in common, beside their festive spirit, is their abundance of some of our best Plum Guide homes, which we’ve personally inspected to make sure they’re right for your holiday.
-So, read on to decide which of the best European cities for Christmas to choose from.
+What these fabulous cities have in common, beside their festive spirit, is their abundance of some of the best homes in our collection, which we’ve personally inspected to make sure they’re right for your holiday.
+Here at Plum Guide, we put customer satisfaction above all else, so you know that a stay with us is guaranteed to be a stay of absolute quality.
+Read on to decide which of the best European cities for Christmas to choose from.

 Christmas is alive and kicking in the Danish capital, where the famous hyggelige cafés invite you to hunker down for the day.
 Drink mulled wine and slowly become one with the comfy chair, before plucking up the courage and energy to get up and explore one of the very best European cities for Christmas.
 Trust us: the Tivoli Gardens are so festive, they’d make Santa blush.
 It claims to have more than 70,000 Christmas bubbles, so if you’re ever feeling like you need more baubles in your life, this is the place to be.
 It also has 1,000 Christmas Trees, which seems a little excessive, but that’s what you’re here for, right?
-Recharge your batteries (metaphorical batteries, that is) at one of our Plum Guide homes in Copenhagen.
-Then, bring the little ones to visit Santa in his grotto and pick up sweets and Yuletide snacks from the market stalls.
+Bring the little ones to visit Santa in his grotto and pick up sweets and Yuletide snacks from the market stalls.
 Amble along the riverside promenade, bright with lights, and check out the traditional tables at the Royal Copenhagen.